phpmikeanz/tracics/PROFESSIONAL_LOADING_SYSTEM_COMPLETE.md

 ## 🎨 **Stunning Loading Components Created**

-I've implemented a comprehensive, professional loading system with beautiful animations and the TTRAC logo throughout your application.
+I've implemented a comprehensive, professional loading system with beautiful animations and the TRAC logo throughout your application.
 Here's what was built:

 ### **1. Core Loading Components**